jina-ai/finetuner/docs/concepts/callbacks.md

 ## WiSEFTCallback

-WiSE-FT, proposed by Mitchell et al. in [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903), has been proven to be an effective way for fine-tuning models with a strong zero-shot capability, such as CLIP:
+WiSE-FT, proposed by Mitchell et al. in [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903), has proven to be an effective way of fine-tuning models with strong zero-shot capability, such as CLIP:

 > Large pre-trained models such as CLIP or ALIGN offer consistent accuracy across a range of data distributions when performing zero-shot inference (i.e., without fine-tuning on a specific dataset).
 Although existing fine-tuning methods substantially improve accuracy on a given target distribution, they often reduce robustness to distribution shifts.
 We address this tension by introducing a simple and effective method for improving robustness while fine-tuning: ensembling the weights of the zero-shot and fine-tuned models (WiSE-FT).